LukeShu/leaguer/docs/DesignDocument.md

     - `show_homepage()` Responds to GET requests by rendering the `main/homepage` view.
-    - `edit_settings()` Responds to GET requests by (if the user is authenticated and is a host) rendering the `main/edit` view that presents the user with a form to edit the server settings;
-      assuming the user has permission.
+    - `edit_settings()` Responds to GET requests by (if the user is authenticated and is a host) rendering the `main/edit` view that presents the user with a form to edit the `Server` model's settings; assuming the user has permission.
-    - `update_settings()` Responds to POST requests by updating the server configuration with the POSTed settings.
+    - `update_settings()` Responds to POST requests by updating the `Server` model configuration with the POSTed settings.
 It then renders the `main/edit` view with the updated settings.
 This assumes the user has the permissions.

 LoginController
   : This controller handles session management.
 It contains two